pyeventsourcing/eventsourcing/docs/topics/domain.rst

 implemented in aggregate event classes to apply an event's attribute values to an aggregate.
-The :func:`~eventsourcing.domain.AggregateEvent.apply` method is called after the validation checks and before modifying the aggregate's state, so that if it raises an exception, then the aggregate will remain unmodified by the mutate method.
+The :func:`~eventsourcing.domain.AggregateEvent.apply` method is called after the validation checks and before modifying the aggregate's state, so that if it raises an exception, then the aggregate will remain unmodified by the :func:`~eventsourcing.domain.AggregateEvent.mutate` method.

 .. code:: python